wp-plugins/404-to-start/readme.txt

 Donate link: http://1manfactory.com/donate
 Tags: 404, start, start page, page not found, redirect, umleiten, startseite, fehler Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.3.2
+Stable tag: 1.4

-Send every 404 page not found error directly to start page (or any other page/site) to overcome problems with search engines
+Send every 404 page not found error directly to start page (or any other page/site) to overcome problems with search engines.
+With optional email alert.

 == Description ==